 - Shopping trends.
 Thai residents often order food and goods for their pets on the Internet.

 - Preferred payment options.
 The most used options in Thailand are bank cards, cash transfers through Big C and Tesco supermarkets, online wallets TrueMoney, Line Pay, mPay, and state QR-banking ThaiQR.

 Unless the regional trends and rules are followed, it will be difficult for your business to take root in the APAC region.

 Corefy allows you to avoid extra costs by using our solutions for scale-up businesses.
-A single integration with our platform enables your business to break new grounds.
-It provides you with the possibility to connect multiple payment options, including local ones in the APAC.
+A single integration with our platform enables your business to break new ground.
+It provides you with the possibility to connect multiple payment options, including local ones, in the APAC.